reyalpchdk/chdkscripts/src/reylib/xsvlog.md

 ### Table columns
 Table columns accumulate values each time `log:set` is called, and concatenate them with a separator on `log:write`.
 This can be used in conjunction with `text_loggers` option to record free-form text messages.
 ### Free-form text
 It is frequently desirable to record free-form text message for debugging or flagging conditions that don't conveniently map to CSV cells.
-This is supported using the `text_loggers` which adds methods to the `log` object that accept printf-like arguments and set the result in a column.
-Methods defined in `text_loggers` are named `log_<column name>` so with the initialization above, the following
+This is supported using the `text_loggers` option, which adds methods to the `log` object that accept printf-like arguments and set the result in a column.
+Methods defined by `text_loggers` are named `log_<column name>` so with the initialization above, the following
 ```lua
 log:log_desc("hello %s","world")
 log:log_desc("goodbye")